ibm-messaging/mq-ibm-i-journal-sample/README.md

 CRTSRCPF MQJRNMNT/QCMDSRC
 ```

 Transfer the source to your IBM i system.
-For example to use TP, type the following commands:
+For example to use FTP, type the following commands:

 ```
 FTP (IBM i hostname)